SBolinha/SocketMost/README.md

 dtoverlay=mcp2515-can1,oscillator=16000000,interrupt=25
 ```

+Please note that the can bus will become available to the Operating System under can0.

 To enable auto shutdown we need to add the below line, the debounce value (milliseconds) allows a configurable delay before issuing an OS shutdown
 this can be changed by preference, but needs to less than 30 seconds to allow a graceful shutdown before power is removed by
 the PiMost.